MrKou47/jest-css-modules-processor/README.md

 |resolve| resolveOpts|no|
 |rootDir| same as webpack context option|no|

 Usually, you just need to set the `generateScopedName` option.
-And it should same as `localIndentName` value which you set in the `webpack.config.js`
+And it should same as `localIndentName` value which you setted in the `webpack.config.js`